Twice Baked Potatoes are a great side dish for your family and company. Easy to pre-prepare & all you have to do is slide them in the oven & relax.

 If you want to prepare the potatoes way in advance this recipe freezes great.
 It comes out just like you had freshly prepared them.

 Your side dish is all done until you are ready to bake them for the second time so that you can eat up.

-Twice Baked Potatoes
+Dairy-Free Twice Baked Potatoes

-- 6 potatoes, baking potatoes such as russets
+- 6 baking potatoes, russets

 - 1/2 cup dairy-free butter